 Gov. Edwards tells Pardon Board to consider clemency for death row inmates

 BATON ROUGE, La.
-(KALB) - Louisiana Governor John Bel Edwards has told the state Pardon Board on Wednesday to decide whether or not to grant clemency to most of the inmates on the state’s death row.
+(WAFB) - Governor John Bel Edwards told the state Pardon Board on Wednesday, August 9 to decide whether or not to grant clemency to most of the inmates on the state’s death row.

 The Pardon Board turned away applications from 56 of the 57 death row inmates on July 26, claiming that they were not eligible for clemency due to a recently issued advisory by Attorney General Jeff Landry.